jedipw/paystation_frontend/README.md

 3) Choose the desired device for execution.
 4) Select "Run without debugging."

-Note: Ensure that the backend is running first; refer to the installation manual in the README.md of paystation_backend.
+**Note:** For the first-time setup of the backend, please refer to the installation manual in the README.md of paystation_backend.